0arkest/CosmoQuizz/README.md

 2. CD into cosmoquizz
 3. Run command "flutter pub get"
 4. Run command "flutter run -d chrome"
+Flutter has to be installed on your computer.

 ### Technology Stack
 * Frontend: Flutter/Dart